-Company's services and solutions capabilities to help schools leverage technology to achieve greater educational outcomes.
-The acquisition of Amplified IT was not material to the Company's results of operations and financial condition.
-The financial results of Amplified IT have been included in the Company's Consolidated Financial Statements since the date of the acquisition.
-These amounts are presented within the Public reportable segment and are insignificant during the year ended December 31, 2021.
-The purchase price allocation was final during the first quarter of 2022 and there were no adjustments to the preliminary purchase price allocation.
-The Company recorded approximately \$88 million of intangible assets, which primarily consisted of customer relationships.
+The acquisition of Mission was not material to the Company's results of operations and financial condition.
+The financial results of Mission have been included in the Company's Consolidated Financial Statements since the date of acquisition, and the amounts are presented within the Corporate reportable segment.
+The purchase price allocation is preliminary and subject to customary closing adjustments and revision as additional information about fair value of assets and liabilities become available.
+Preliminarily, the Company recorded \$218 million of Goodwill and \$139 million of other intangible assets, which primarily related to customer relationships.